Why should you get involved?

 Our plans so far

 There are a number of ways we are proposing to enhance the services to improve both user experience and the NHS healthcare system.
-We are seeking your views on these plans and any ideas on how you might change the service if you could.
 The new contract is due to start from 1st April 2019.

 Ideas on the drawing board: